 5. Enough Sleep

-Scientific studies show poor sleep can negatively affect your testosterone levels .
+Scientific studies published by JAMA show that poor sleep can negatively affect your testosterone levels .
+This is something I emphasize with all my clients.

 Natural Testosterone Boosters